alexguimenti/MP3-File-Selector/README.md

 # MP3 File Selector and Organizer

+This repository contains two Python scripts for managing your MP3 files:

-This Python script selects and copies (or creates shortcuts) for MP3 files from a source folder to a destination folder based on specific rules and limitations.
+1. **mp3_selector.py**: Selects and copies (or creates shortcuts) for MP3 files from a source folder to a destination folder based on specific rules and limitations.
+2. **create_playlist.py**: Resolves shortcuts in a folder and creates a playlist (M3U) with the paths of the MP3 files.

 ## Features

+### MP3 Selector (`mp3_selector.py`)

 - **Normalize Text**: Removes accents and converts text to lowercase.
 - **Read Metadata**: Extracts artist and title information from MP3 files.